Contents:

 W32/Sality.AT

 Sality.AT is the modern version of the Sality computer virus.
 This malware is usually distributed via email or infected removable drives.
 Once inside the machine, Sality.AT will attempt to infect shared drives, local drives, and any attached removable media.
-Compared to its predecessors, Sality.AT employs polymorphic techniques in order to avoid detection and maximize impact.
+Compared to its predecessors, Sality.AT employs polymorphic techniques to avoid detection and maximize impact.

 Additional Cybersecurity Tips and Parting Thoughts

-This wraps up the June edition of our threat hunting journal.
+This wraps up the June edition of our threat-hunting journal.
 Before I scoot, here are a couple of tips that could help you fight the good fight against malware.

 - Better AV protection.
 Some types of malware won’t show up on a regular AV scan.
-If so, I would encourage you to try out Heimdal™ Next-Gen AV & MDM, a solution than combines top-tier detection rates, brute-force detection & protection features, and more.
+If so, I would encourage you to try out Heimdal™ Next-Gen AV & MDM, a solution that combines top-tier detection rates, brute-force detection & protection features, and more.

 Do you enjoy our Threat Hunting Journal?
-Don’t forget to follow us on LinkedIn, Twitter, Facebook, Youtube, or Instagram to keep up to date with everything we post!
+Don’t forget to follow us on LinkedIn, Twitter, Facebook, YouTube, or Instagram to keep up to date with everything we post!